Echotengli/Echotengli.github.io/life.md

 title: "Life"
 ---

 Beside science I like traveling and writing.
-I seem to have a nomadic constitution and love living in different places and enjoying the scenery on the road.
-The most fascinating part of traveling is the locals, they have their own unique way of life and life lessons, and I love to document and record each unique story.
+I seem to have a nomadic temperament and love living in different places and enjoying the diversity.
+The distinctive lifestyle and philosophy of the locals are always the most fascinating aspects of traveling, and are what I strive to document.